 There are two types of life insurance, term life and whole life.
 Term life insurance lasts for a specified length of time.
-Whole life will last your entire life.
+Whole life will last your entire lifetime.

 When you start searching for life insurance quotes, most rates you’ll see online are for term life insurance.
-For this article, my research and outreach focus on term life insurance.
+For this article, my research and outreach focused on term life insurance.

 Do insurance carriers recognize me as a transgender person?